amosngSP/CTL_STV/README.md

 ![image](https://user-images.githubusercontent.com/40349656/147948751-12c1d8f2-e07b-4039-8691-bbb43e808624.png)
 ![image](https://user-images.githubusercontent.com/40349656/147948824-c09d5d2f-b575-44e4-98a0-db5d55630ef2.png)

 This is the query that is used to extract out the data from mysql.
 Results were converted to csv files through MySQL Workbench.
+This is for the poll with id 1.
+Then I repeated the process for the other 3 polls.
 ```
 SELECT DISTINCT z.user_id, a.vote_id as "First", b.vote_id as "Second", c.vote_id as "Third" FROM votes z, votes a, votes b, votes c where z.poll_id=1 and a.poll_id=1 and b.poll_id=1 and c.poll_id=1 and z.user_id=a.user_id and z.user_id=b.user_id and z.user_id=c.user_id and a.order=0 and b.order=1 and c.order=2;
 ```